-In its simplest form, we triangulate because we have an anxiety about closeness.
+In its simplest form, we triangulate because we have anxiety about closeness.
 This is about “How close can I be to my spouse and still allow the other person to be different from me?

 You can see this when you go home to your parents.
 If one parent does something socially embarrassing, are you embarrassed?
 Or do you allow them to feel their own embarrassment and recognize it is not yours to feel while still feeling close to him/her?

 Or look at another example: you and your spouse are arguing.
 One of you points to a kid and says, “Bobby agrees with me and he thinks you’re wrong too!”
-You just ran into the question: how close can I be and allow you to be different then me?
+You just ran into the question: how close can I be and allow you to be different than me?
 What you thought, perhaps subconsciously, is “If I can’t be close, I’m going to make Bobby close and distance you in order to bring you back to being the same as me.”
 It reduces my anxiety because I have a coalition with Bobby and I am now controlling you.

 What do we need to do to counter this triangulation in our marriages?

 First, recognize that it’s always going on and accept that, BUT, watch for unhealthy triangulation in the form of distancing between you and your spouse.
-Don’t triangulate your kids in order to take anxiety out of the deficiencies in your own marriage.
+Don’t triangulate your kids in order to take the anxiety out of the deficiencies in your own marriage.
 Remember the Identified Patient – ever see a child who is a problem child because it gives both parents something to be together on?